publiccodenet/about/activities/standard-maintainance/community-call.md

 # Standard for Public Code community calls

+We run regular [community calls](../community-calls/index.md) for the Standard for Public Code.

 ## Preparing

 * You can follow the guide for [preparing the Standard for Public Code community call](preparing-community-call.md)